junyaokh822/Blogging_Platform/README.md

 - Use the `/signup` endpoint to register a new user.
 Provide a `username` and `password` in the request body.
 - Use the `/login` endpoint to log in as a registered user.
 Provide the `username` and `password` in the request body.
+- Use the `/logout` endpoint to log out the account.

 ### Blog Posts

+- Use the GET:`/posts` endpoint to retrieve aLL blog posts.
+- Use the GET:`/posts/:id` endpoint to retrieve a specific blog post by its ID.
-- Use the `/posts` endpoint to create a new blog post.
+- Use the POST: `/posts` endpoint to create a new blog post.
 Provide the `title`, `contents`, and `postDate` in the request body.
-- Use the `/posts/:id` endpoint to retrieve a specific blog post by its ID.
-- Use the `/posts/:id` endpoint with the `PATCH` method to update a specific blog post by its ID.
+- Use the PATCH:`/posts/:id` endpoint with the `PATCH` method to update a specific blog post by its ID.
 Provide the updated `title`, `contents`, or `postDate` in the request body.
-- Use the `/posts/:id` endpoint with the `DELETE` method to delete a specific blog post by its ID.
+- Use the DELETE:`/posts/:id` endpoint with the `DELETE` method to delete a specific blog post by its ID.

 ### Comments

-- Use the `/comments` endpoint to create a new comment.
-Provide the `contents` and `postDate` in the request body.
+- Use the GET:`/comments` endpoint to retrieve aLL comments.
-- Use the `/comments/:id` endpoint to retrieve a specific comment by its ID.
+- Use the GET:`/comments/:id` endpoint to retrieve a specific comment by its ID.
+- Use the POST:`/comments` endpoint to create a new comment.
+Provide the `contents`,`postDate`,`UserId`,and `BlogPostId` in the request body.
-- Use the `/comments/:id` endpoint with the `PATCH` method to update a specific comment by its ID.
-Provide the updated `contents` or `postDate` in the request body.
+- Use the PATCH:`/comments/:id` endpoint with the `PATCH` method to update a specific comment by its ID.
+Provide the updated `contents` or `postDate` in the request body along with `UserId`,and `BlogPostId`.
-- Use the `/comments/:id` endpoint with the `DELETE` method to delete a specific comment by its ID.
+- Use the DELETE:`/comments/:id` endpoint with the `DELETE` method to delete a specific comment by its ID.

 ### Authentication and Authorization